balintbalintz/balintbalintz/README.md

 ---

-## Currently

-- Shipping [Brisk](https://staybrisk.com): client portal, invoicing, and project management for freelancers
-- Iterating on onboarding flows and the core product experience
-- Writing about the process of building a SaaS as a solo designer-founder

----

 ## Ask me about

 `product design` · `UX` · `Figma` · `design systems` · `solo founding` · `building in public` · `Brisk`